lucianlau/iot-samples/DeviceManagement/csharp/README.md

 ### Send Command to Device to Upload File
 In this example we will use two projects, the `DeviceSimulator` and the `SendCloudToDeviceMessages` to explore uploading of bulk observation data from our simulated device.
-Th simulation might represent the transfer of data collected during a network outage or perhaps aggregate statistics collected by the device.
+The simulation might represent the transfer of data collected during a network outage or perhaps aggregate statistics collected by the device.
 To run this simulation you will need to make sure that:
 * the device configured in the `config.yaml` file, has been added to the Azure IoT Hub using the [Create a Device Identity](#create-a-device-identity) project